ntno/aws-exam-prep/dynamodb.md

 5 global secondary indexes allowed
 - can be added at OR after table creation
 - can be deleted

 5 local secondary indexes are allowed
 - must be created at table creation time
 - cannot be deleted
 - support strong and eventual consistent reads
+- same partition key as base table (?)
+- different sort key from base table (?)

 (10 total secondary indexes)
 *no increases in index limit*

-#### local secondary index
-- same partition key as base table
-- different sort key from base table